princeton-vl/infinigen/GroundTruthAnnotations.md

 These annotations are produced when using the `--pipeline_configs blender_gt` ground truth extraction config in [manage_datagen_jobs.py](/README.md#generate-images-in-one-command), or can be done manually as shown in the final step of the [Hello-World](/README.md#generate-a-scene-step-by-step) example.

-## OpenGL-Based Annotation Pipeline
+## Advanced Annotation Pipeline :large_blue_diamond:

 We also provide a separate pipeline for extracting the full set of annotations from each image or scene.
+Features only supported using this annotation method will be denoted with :large_blue_diamond:.

-This section will allow you to use our own `--pipeline_configs opengl_gt` ground truth extraction config, which provides additional labels such as occlusion boundaries, sub-object segmentation, 3D flow and easy 3D bounding boxes.
+This will allow you to use our own `--pipeline_configs opengl_gt` ground truth extraction config, which provides additional labels such as occlusion boundaries, sub-object segmentation, 3D flow and easy 3D bounding boxes.
 If you do not need these features, we recommend using the [default annotations](#default-annotations-from-blender).
 This section is intended for computer vision researchers and power-users.

 ### Installation